-Type 2 diabetes is caused by eating too many carbs, mainly sugar, and mainly the fructose in the sugar.
+Type 2 diabetes is caused by eating too many carbs.
+It is mainly sugar, and mainly the fructose in the sugar that is the cuprit.
 The good news is that by going low carb you can increase your insulin sensitivity and get off all or most of your diabetes meds.

 Jason Fung is a nephrologist who got tired of seeing his kidney and type 2 diabetes patients get sicker and sicker.
 He did a lot of research and realized that diet causes type 2 diabetes and that diet can fix it.
 This is a short video.
 Some of his books are The Obesity Code, The Diabetes Code and The Complete Guide to Fasting.